microsoft/azuredevopslabs/labs/vsts/continuousintegration/readme.md

    <img src="images/38.png" width="624"/>

-   > Test projects also need to specify a test runner property in project.json using the "testRunner" node.
+   > Test projects include a test runner property in project.json using the "testRunner" node.
 This value should contain the name of the unit test framework.

    <img src="images/39.png" width="624"/>